spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 ## Cliffs/TL;DR

-I made an faq on my personal site for recruiters and created an online CV built with Gatsby.
+I made a [recruiter FAQ] on my personal site for recruiters and created an online CV.

 ## Preamble